BitSmith5/EnumCreator/Assets/EnumCreator/StandaloneEnumGuide.md

 1. **File Detection**: The system watches the generated enums folder for changes
 2. **Parsing**: Your enum file is parsed to extract:
    - Enum name and namespace
-   - All enum values with their numeric values
+   - All enum values with their numeric values (if any)
    - Tooltips and obsolete attributes
    - Flags attribute
 3. **Definition Creation**: If no EnumDefinition exists for this enum:
    - A new EnumDefinition asset is created in `Assets/EnumCreator/Definitions/`
    - The asset is named exactly like your enum (e.g., `MyEnum.asset`)
    - The asset is populated with data from your enum file
+   - **Empty enums are supported** - you can start with an empty enum and add values later through the inspector
    - The system respects your EnumCreator settings (powers of two, default flags, etc.)
 4. **Synchronization**: Future changes to your enum file will update the EnumDefinition
-5. **Template Generation**: When using the menu items, templates are generated based on your current EnumCreator settings
+5. **Empty Template**: When using the right-click menu, an empty enum template is created that you can populate with your own values

 ## Benefits